spacetelescope/terraform-deploy/README.md

 # PANGEO Terraform Deploy

-Opinionated deployment of PANGEO-style JupyterHub-ready infrastructure with [Terraform](https://www.terraform.io/).

-This particular branch is presented for use with the Medium blog post JupyterHub-Ready Infrastructure Deployment with Terraform on AWS (link?).

 ## Introduction

-This repo is here to be an opintionated configuration and guide for deploying all the infrastructure necessary for a Pangeo-style JupyterHub.
+This repo houses an opinionated deployment of PANGEO-style JupyterHub-ready infrastructure with [Terraform](https://www.terraform.io/).

+This particular branch is presented for use with the Medium blog post JupyterHub-Ready Infrastructure Deployment with Terraform on AWS.

 ## Deployment Instructions